Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Understanding the Optimal Learning Rate via Hessian Analysis

 \subsection{Sharpness Analysis in LoRA}

-For our LoRA fine-tuning problem, we leverage the downstream dataset to compute the Hessian matrix of the loss function and focus exclusively on the trainable LoRA parameters~\cite{yang2023bayesian, zhao2024second,yu2025prunedlora}.
-Instead of concatenating LoRA parameters across all layers, we follow standard practices in LLMs to estimate $\lambda_{\max}$ in a block-wise manner~\cite{zhang2024transformers, wang2025sharpness, ilin2025hessian} at the initialization point.
-Formally, we calculate the layer-wise metric as $\lambda_{\max}^{l} = \lambda_{\max}(\mathbf{H}^l)$, where $\mathbf{H}^l$ represents the Hessian corresponding to parameters $\theta^{l}=\{B_0^{l}, A_0^{l}\}$, with $l$ indexing through matrix types and Transformer layers.
-The Lanczos algorithm~\cite{lanczos1950iteration} and Hessian-vector Products are utilized to estimate the top eigenvalue without explicitly forming $\mathbf{H}$.
+For our LoRA fine-tuning problem, we leverage the downstream MetaMathQA dataset to compute the Hessian matrix of the loss function and focus exclusively on the trainable LoRA parameters~\cite{yang2023bayesian, zhao2024second,yu2025prunedlora}.
+Instead of concatenating LoRA parameters across all layers, we follow standard LLM practices to estimate $\lambda_{\max}$ in a block-wise manner~\cite{zhang2024transformers, wang2025sharpness, ilin2025hessian} at the initialization point.
+Formally, we calculate the layer-wise metric as $\lambda_{\max}^{l} = \lambda_{\max}(\mathbf{H}^l)$, where $\mathbf{H}^l$ represents the Hessian corresponding to parameters $\theta^{l}=\{B_0^{l}, A_0^{l}\}$, with $l$ indexing matrix types and Transformer layers.
+The Lanczos algorithm~\cite{lanczos1950iteration} and Hessian-vector products are used to estimate the top eigenvalue without explicitly forming $\mathbf{H}$.
 Implementation details are provided in Appendix~\ref{sec:lanczos_algo_implement}.
-While DoRA shares LoRA's initialization, implying identical initial Hessians, its unique architectural design may lead to distinct Hessian evolution throughout training, rendering the analysis non-trivial; we thus defer the investigation of DoRA to future work.
+While LoRA architectural modifications and optimization adjustments may share LoRA's initialization, implying identical initial Hessians, their unique forward designs and update rules may lead to distinct Hessian evolution throughout training.
+We thus defer their investigation to future work.